zzz6519003/substrate-how-to-guides/how-to-substrate/docs/01-basics/basic-instantiable-pallets.md

 Instantiable pallets must call the `decl_storage!` macro so that the `Instance` type is created.

-Add a Generic Type for `Instance` in the Config trait, Event type, and Store trait.
-Learn more about how Generic Types work in Rust [here] [generics-rust-book].
-The code snippet below shows the modifications required for our pallet's Config and Store traits:
+Add a generic type for `Instance` in the Config trait, Event type, and Store trait.
+Learn more about how generic types work in Rust [here] [generics-rust-book].
+The code snippet below shows the modifications required for our pallet's `Config` and `Store` traits:

     ```rust
     pub trait Config<I: Instance>: frame_system::Config {